parrt/cs601/lectures/db.md

 ## Inner joins

-I think of inner joins as lining up the records from both tables that match a predicate, stripping away the other records.
+I think of inner joins as lining up the records from both tables that match a predicate (e.g., matching column values), stripping away the other records.
 Then create the joined table with the union of columns from both.
 The predicate consists of two things: an `ON` clause and potentially a `WHERE` condition.
 There must be records with matching columns for the join to produce results.

-Implicit join notation just lists the table names (don't do this).
+Implicit join notation just references the table names (don't do this because it creates a cross product which is not usually what you want).

-Inner join is the intersection of two sets in set theory:
+Inner join is the intersection of two sets (of column values) in set theory:

 ![](figures/inner-join.png)

-*The goal is to get a list of orders that contains real names not customer numbers.* This is the use case for inner joins.
+**Use case**.
+Use inner joins when you want to combine columns from two different related tables, such as customers and orders.
+For example, you might want to get a list of orders that contain real customer names not just their identifiers.

 The overlap is where the predicate is true; for the most part this will be when a foreign key in `Orders` matches up with something in `Customers`.